ganlanyuan/tiny-slider/README.md

 `autoplayTimeout`,
 `touch`,
 `mouseDrag`,
-`arrowKeys`.
+`arrowKeys`,
+`disable`.
-NOTE: `fixedWidth` can only be changed from positive integer to positive integer, not from integer to false/0 (or in reverse).
+NOTE: `fixedWidth` can only be changed to different positive integers.
+It can't be changed to different data type, 0 or negtive integer.
 ```javascript
 <script>
   var slider = tns({